Expression language

 ```

 – negation: checks whether the value is empty.
-It will return `true`if the field/variable `nazwiskoZew` **has no value** (e.g. the user entered nothing), which in JavaScript is equivalent to the value *falsy* (e.g. an empty string `""`).
+It will return `true`, if the field/variable `surnameExternal` **has no value** (e.g. the user did not enter anything), which in JavaScript is equivalent to the value *falsy* (e.g. empty string `""`).

 * ```js